-Export is prohibited or restricted to protect domestic industry, and thus there is an extremely high possibility that the measure violates GATT Article 11.1.
-Though the measure is taken by a local government, the Canadian government should consider appropriate measures to ensure the compliance with the agreement based on GATT Article 24.12.
+Export is prohibited or restricted to protect domestic industry, and thus there is an extremely high possibility that the measure violates Article XI:1 of GATT.
+Though the measure is taken by a local government, the Canadian government should consider appropriate measures to ensure the compliance with the agreement based on Article XXIV:12 of GATT.